 Contact: Jackie Wilson

-Is currently taking its’ summer break and will start up again in the autumn in members’ homes on alternate Monday afternoons at 2.00pm.
+The first meeting of the autumn season is on Monday 10th October.
+We then meet in the Boat of Garten Community Hall on alternate Monday afternoons at 2.00pm.
 This is a mixed ability group focused on promoting conversational skills.
 In support of this, a piece of German text is normally issued prior to the meeting in order to provide a topic for discussion.
 This allows members to make as much or as little preparation as they wish depending upon their individual levels of confidence.
 Topics have included: family roots; roads recently travelled; family artefacts; aspirations for the coming summer - Past; Present; and Future.